Money Management Methods - Stock Index Money Management Methods

 Having a high risk : reward ratio will improve your chances of earning more profit when trading the market, e.g. even if your system win ratio is 50 % or even 30 %, you'll still make profits if you have a good risk: reward ratio just as is shown in the illustration below:

-From this example if your trade system win ratio is 50 % and your risk reward is 3:1 then from ten trades that you'll have made your profit would have been $10,000, even if your trading system win rate was lower than this & for example your win rate was 30 % you still would have made a profit of $2,000 from the few winning trades such as shown above.
+From this example if your trading system win ratio is 50 % and your risk reward is 3:1 then from ten trades that you'll have made your profit would have been $10,000, even if your trading system win rate was lower than this & for example your win rate was 30 % you still would have made a profit of $2,000 from the few winning trades such as shown above.

 Percentage Risk Method

-Hence if a stock index trader has got a $50,000 dollar trading account, the amount to risk per trade is about $1,000 dollars, therefore depending on the trade position open a trader will set the stop at this amount of $1,000:
+Hence if a stock index trader has got a $50,000 dollar trading account, the amount to risk per trade is about $1,000 dollars, thence depending on the trade position open a trader will set the stop at this amount of $1,000:

 For illustration:

-If the trader opens is trading the Italy FTSE MIB 40 or IT 40Cash which has got a pip value of € 1 and one pip move is equal to 1 point then the trader would calculate the percent risk money management depending on the lots opened like as illustrated & displayed and shown below
+If the trader opens is trading the Italy FTSE MIB 40 or IT 40Cash which has got a pip value of € 1 and one pip move is equal to 1 point then the trader would calculate the percent risk money management depending on the lots opened like as illustrated and shown below

 Example 1:

-If the trader opens 1 Lot & 1 point move is equivalent to € 1 which is equal to $1.2, then the trader would calculate the points where to place a stop on their trade such as shown & displayed below:
+If the trader opens 1 Lot & 1 point move is equivalent to € 1 which is equal to $1.2, then the trader would calculate the points where to place and set a stop on their trade such as shown & displayed below:

 1 Lot equals € 1 per 1 pip move ($1.2)